7 tips for effective health savings account (HSA) program design

 5. Consider contributing

 Employers can consider contributing to HSAs to encourage participation, similar to how they handle retirement plan contributions.
-For example, employers can provide a flat HSA contribution (e.g., $300 a year), providing employees with funds to pay out-of-pocket medical expenses early in the year, before the employee contributions have accumulated.3
+For example, employers can provide a flat HSA contribution (e.g., $300 a year), providing employees with funds to pay out-of-pocket medical expenses early in the year, before the employee contributions have accumulated.

-Percentage of organizations that contribute to the HSA2
+3/4 of employers contribute to the HSA2

 6. Create default elections